x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
 I used the code from class/piazza to create the transition matrix for the null state
-game; also received help from William Netterville (see references below) .
+game; also received help from William Netterville (see references below).
+Please
+refer to Visual Studio files for coding.
+The modal number of moves is XXXX.
+Graphs
+for A and B are also included below and indicate that the game progresses...
 ~~~

 * **(c) Simulate and analyze the results of Snakes and Ladders -10pts:**  Construct a new transition matrix based on the table: